-Car Accident Lawyer in Charleston, South Carolina
+Car Accident Lawyer in North Charleston, South Carolina

 Every year millions of American citizens are involved in car accidents.
 Thousands die.
 Some accidents cannot be avoided, but most wrecks are preventable.
 These accidents are caused by people who do not follow the law and act negligently, causing the accident.

 In 2010, there were 3,252 deaths in South Carolina due to all injury, intentional and unintentional.
 The overall death rate was 70.3 people per 100,000 in population.